 Novel cements involve development of cement manufacturing processes that use different raw materials.
 The shared aim of novel cement developers is cement that emits less CO2 and requires less energy to produce without reducing or compromising the efficiency of the cement.

 Wastes can also alter the cement composition.
 For example, when tyres are co-incinerating the zinc oxide content of clinkers increases significantly.
 The burning of alternative fuels thus introduces different components into the kiln via ash.
 These can affect the performance characteristics of the cement, such as lower early strength and longer setting times.

-The Indian cement industry has already achieved a significant reduction in total CO2 emissions to an industrial average of 0.72 t CO2/t cement from a substantially higher level of 1.12 t CO2/t cement in 1996.
+The Indian cement industry has already achieved a significant reduction in total CO2 emissions to an industry average of 0.72 t CO2/t cement from a substantially higher level of 1.12 t CO2/t cement in 1996.
 CO2 emissions are targeted to be further reduced to 0.58 t CO2/t of cement by 2050.

-Ultratech cement has recently started focusing upon Supplementary cementitious materials (SCMs) can be used either as fillers or for their pozzolanic properties.
+Ultratech cement has recently started focusing upon Supplementary cementitious materials (SCMs) that can be used either as fillers or for their pozzolanic properties.
 The main industrial SCMs are blast furnace slag, fly ash, and, to a lesser scale, silica fume.

-This was aimed to bring down the direct usage of resources and have better implementation of waste production reuse within the industrial segment.
+This was aimed to bring down the direct usage of resources and have a better implementation of waste production reuse within the industrial segment.
 This gave rise to new cement compositions with much higher strengths and requirements.

 Ambuja Cements has also been involved in provisioning special cement technologies for the purpose of high strength railway sleepers under the product brand of Ambuja Railcam which is a high Blaine Portland cement.
-Alongside this, it has also innovatively brought upon the low carbon footprint based high strength cement of Compchem which has the lowest carbon footprint within the country.
+Alongside this, it has also innovatively brought upon the low carbon footprint based on high strength cement of Compchem which has the lowest carbon footprint within the country.